foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 `<Additional options>` which have no or limited effect in this mode are [`FULL_ACCU`](#full_accu), [`ROUND_MODE`](#round_mode). [`ROUND_MODE`](#round_mode) option is applicable only for ARC EMxD family.

-### **Build Command Examples For ARC Processors**
+### **Build Command Examples for ARC Processors**
 The following commands assume usage of the recommended VPX configuration.
-TCF for this configuration you need to generate using _tcfgen_ tool delivered with MetaWare Development tools.
+TCF for this configuration you need to generate using _tcfgen_ tool delivered with MetaWare Development tools, in order to ensure sufficient target memory to run all of the examples.
 The first step is to open a command line and change working directory to the root of the embARC MLI repo.
 Then use the following command to generate recommended tcf file taking default `vpx5_integar_full` configuration as basis:

 ```bash
 tcfgen -o ./hw/vpx5_integer_full.tcf -tcf=vpx5_integer_full -iccm_size=0x80000 -dccm_size=0x40000